FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    ![](images/output_results/Motifs_up.JPG)

 We also output a heatmap of the motifs accross all contrasts.
 The color is the log of the log of the p-value from the motif analysis.
 Blue squares are for motifs that are in peaks losing chromatin accessibility and red squares are for peaks gaining chromatin accessibility.
-The size of the square is proportional to its significance.
 We then cluster the heatmap by similarites and obtain clusters of motifs accross contrasts.
 The overall results is the following:

    <img src="/images/output_results/motif_heatmap.JPG" alt="image" width="20%" height="auto">